Maximum hours policy template

 Averaging arrangements

-Provisions for averaging hours over periods.
+Provisions for averaging hours over an agreed period under an award.

 Fatigue management

-Monitoring and compliance
+Monitoring & compliance

 How hours are tracked and limits enforced.

-Record keeping
+Record keeping & acknowledgement

 Who should use this template?

-Essential for all Australian employers
+Essential for any Australian employer rostering staff

 Related guides